ybucci/samba4-docker/README.md

 The first time you start the container, samba-tool will be invoked to set it up using the supplied [environment variables](#environment-variables).
 After set is complete, the container will continue starting to get the DC up and running.

-Automation of deployment with ansible: https://github.com/YuriBucci2/samba4-docker-ansible
+Automation of deployment with Ansible: https://github.com/YuriBucci2/samba4-docker-ansible

 See the following examples on how to start/setup the DC.